MicrosoftDocs/security/zero-trust/azure-infrastructure-paas.md

 # Apply Zero Trust principles to a spoke virtual network with Azure PaaS Services

-This article will help you apply the [principles of the Zero Trust](zero-trust-overview.md#guiding-principles-of-zero-trust) security model to a PaaS workload using Azure virtual networks (VNets) and private endpoints in the following ways:
+This article helps you apply the [principles of the Zero Trust](zero-trust-overview.md#guiding-principles-of-zero-trust) security model to a PaaS workload using Azure virtual networks (VNets) and private endpoints in the following ways:

 | Zero Trust principle | Definition | Met by |
 | --- | --- | --- |